GeospatialEcologist/Species-Distribution-Modeling/README.md

 # Species-Distribution-Modeling
-Contains scripts/code for creating species distribution models.
+Contains scripts/code for creating species distribution models in the R language.
 From gathering and manipulating raw data to machine learning and Bayesian spatial modeling, this repository has it all.

 Example species is Blue Spruce (Picea pungens).